Vitis vinifera: Other chemicals

 Monoterpenes are present in grape, above all acyclic linalool, geraniol, nerol, citronellol, homotrienol and monocyclic α-terpineol, mostly occurring as glycosides.
 Carotenoids accumulate in ripening grape berries.
 Oxidation of carotenoids produces volatile fragments, C13-norisoprenoids.
 These are strongly odoriferous compounds, such as β-ionone (aroma of viola), damascenone (aroma of exotic fruits), β-damascone (aroma of rose) and β-ionol (aroma of flowers and fruits).
 Melatonin, an alkaloid, has been identified in grape.
-In addition, seeds are rich in unsaturated fatty acids, which helps lowering levels of total cholesterol and LDL cholesterol in the blood.
+In addition, seeds are rich in unsaturated fatty acids, which helps lower levels of total cholesterol and LDL cholesterol in the blood.